ApryseSDK/webviewer-html-proxy-server/README.md

 ## How to use

-Call the `createServer` function in your server component and pass in an JSON object that includes `SERVER_ROOT` and `PORT`.
+Call the `createServer` function in your server component and pass in an object that includes `SERVER_ROOT` and `PORT`.
 You can, optionally, pass in the third parameter, an object to configure CORS and the fourth parameter, an object to configure COOKIE.

 See: https://expressjs.com/en/resources/middleware/cors.html and https://expressjs.com/en/api.html#res.cookie